-Permission is required to place any scaffolding (including temporary scaffold towers) on the road, footway or grass verge.
+You need permission to put scaffolding or temporary scaffold towers on the road, footway or grass verge.

 Apply for a scaffolding licence

 - must be registered with us

 Read our scaffolding and hoarding licence terms and conditions and complete a:

 We need 5 working days' notice to process your application.

 If you require your licence urgently, we can arrange permission within 5 days for an extra charge.

 Please also note if:

 - pedestrian access through the scaffold isn't possible, you'll need to provide a temporary footway

 - a temporary footway is placed on an adjacent carriageway, you'll need to provide traffic management measures